KROIA/StockMarket/README.md

     <summary>
       <b>Creating a custom bot</b>
     </summary>
-    <b>There is now a GUI that lets you create and manage the bots.
+    <b><br>There is now a GUI that lets you create and manage the bots.
 No complicate command line usage is needed any more.<br>
     Go to the next expandable section "Change bot settings" to learn about that</b><br><br>
     To create a bot from scratch make sure the market, for which you want to create the bot, already exists. <br>
     Type the following command, replace the item ID with your markets item ID.<br>